Skip to content

 The next stop was The Castle Tavern.
 Apparently I was a bit early for dinner—although my stomach on Belgian time disagreed—so I had to kill some time drinking beer… It was worth the wait though: both the haggis croquettes and the chipotle chicken sandwich were very nice!

 The furthest I would venture today was Uile-Bheist, a distillery and brewery.
 As they only started in 2022, they don’t have their own whisky yet, and they don’t make any other distillates.
-So while they had their bar well-stocked with other whiskies, I stuck to their beers.
+So while they did have their bar well-stocked with other whiskies, I stuck to their beers.

 On my to-do list for ages, was Hootananny.
 Originally because they have a weekly ceilidh, but Thursday is not the night for that.
-They however do have live music every night, and tonight it was Tuath (Gaelic for ‘North’) that delighted us with their tunes.
-Neil on the fiddle, and Blair on the keyboard and the sass… Luckily I always carry protection in my sporran, because they were loud!
+They do however have live music every night, and tonight it was Tuath (Gaelic for ‘North’) that delighted us with their tunes.
+Neil on the fiddle, and Blair on the keyboard and the sass… Luckily I always carry protection in my sporran, because they were really loud!

 After the first set I moved on to the Black Isle Bar, since I noticed they had some new beers on.
 I mean, if you launch a Belgian Golden Strong Ale on my last night, I can’t skip that!
 After eleven they already started cleaning and closing tills, so that was the signal for me to head back to the hotel.